 - BOOM and BUST.
 In the 1980s economic growth was too fast and unsustainable therefore inflation increased to over 10% (see: Lawson boom).
 To reduce this inflation the government increased interest rates which lowered spending.

-- Joining the Exchange Rate Mechanism.
-The government became committed to maintaining a high value of the pound.
-This required high interest rates of up to 15%, which caused a big fall in aggregate demand.
+- Joining the exchange rate mechanism.
+The government became committed to maintaining a high value of the Pound.
+This required high-interest rates of up to 15%, which caused a big fall in aggregate demand.
 Also, because the pound was overvalued, exports were expensive causing less demand for UK exports.

-- High interest rates increased the cost of mortgage interest payments.
+- High-interest rates increased the cost of mortgage interest payments.
 Many were forced to sell.
 This caused a fall in house prices.
 Falling house prices caused a decline in consumer wealth and lower confidence.
 This also caused lower spending.

-Causes Recession of 2008/09
+Causes of the recession of 2008/09

 - Credit crunch – shortage of finance (Credit Crunch explained)